Overview

 Dark Palette

-use in dark mode
+use in backgrounds

-- The text is light.
-It uses one of those colors:
+- The text uses light colors:

 - pure white (bright white for some headings)